-Travel with Jason James, the Director General of the Daiwa Anglo-Japanese Foundation, on a tour through Japan's history.
-This beautiful country is a fascinating blend of refined ritual, stylised ceremony, ancient history and modern urbanity.
-The itinerary follows Japanese history from the first empire and continues to the shoguns, the arrival of the Europeans, the Meiji Restoration and the opening of Japan, to the modern country it is today. the tour includes a range of specialist visits and experiences in Osaka, Kyoto, Nara, Hakone, the Izu Peninsula and Tokyo.
-There is an optional extension to Nagasaki after the tour.
+Travel with Jason James, the director general of the Daiwa Anglo-Japanese Foundation, on a tour through Japan's long history.
+The itinerary follows Japanese history from the first emperor and continues via the shoguns, the arrival of the black ships, the Meiji Restoration and the opening of Japan, to the modern day.
+The tour includes a range of specialist visits and experiences in Osaka, Kyoto, Nara, Hakone, the Izu Peninsula and Tokyo, which are illustrated by short talks throughout the tour.
+There are various options throughout, such as visiting an onsen and a dinner paired with craft beer, as well as an optional extension to Nagasaki after the tour.

 Jason James is Director General of the Daiwa Anglo-Japanese Foundation.
 Having been fascinated by Japan on a choir tour at the age of 13, he chose to read Japanese Studies at King’s College, Cambridge, where he was a double scholar (academic and choral), graduating with a “starred first” (only the third time this accolade had ever been awarded by Cambridge’s Japanese Department) in 1987.
 Subsequently he worked in the financial industry, mostly specialising in Japanese equities, becoming Head of Research in the Tokyo office of HSBC Securities, and eventually Head of Global Equity Strategy at HSBC in London.
 From 2007-2011 Jason was Director of the British Council in Japan, during which time he also served as Chair of the European Union National Institutes of Culture Japan cluster, a Board Member of the Japan-British Society, and a Board Member of United World Colleges Japan.
 Back in London now, in addition to his day job he is a Trustee of the Japan Society, a member of the UK-Japan 21st Century Group, and a member of the Japan Season of Culture Action Committee.